dmytrovoytko/stock-market-data-modeling/README.md

 All this information makes you feel more comforatble in making decision what companies consider for investing.

+## 🔜 Next steps

+Stock/Crypto Analitics is a very interesting topic, especially now when market grows after months of panic and high volatility!

+I plan to analyze more tecnical indicators, visualize data and use more advanced models to play with predictions, I think it would be interesting!

+Stay tuned!

+## Support

+🙏 Thank you for your attention and time!

+- If you experience any issue while following this instruction (or something left unclear), please add it to [Issues](/issues), I'll be glad to help/fix.
+And your feedback, questions & suggestions are welcome as well!
+- Feel free to fork and submit pull requests.

+If you find this project helpful, please ⭐️star⭐️ my repo https://github.com/dmytrovoytko/stock-market-data-engineering to help other people discover it 🙏

 Made with ❤️ in Ukraine 🇺🇦 Dmytro Voytko